flyve-mdm/web-mdm-dashboard/README.md

 ## Documentation

-We maintain a detailed documentation of the project on the [website](http://flyve.org/web-mdm-dashboard/).
+We maintain a detailed documentation of the project on the website, see our [How-tos](http://flyve.org/web-mdm-dashboard/howtos) and [Development](http://flyve.org/web-mdm-dashboard/) sections.

 ## Versioning